sehmaschine/django-grappelli/docs/customization.rst

 Using TinyMCE
 -------------

 |grappelli| already comes with TinyMCE and a minimal theme as well.
-In order to use TinyMCE, copy ``tinymce_setup.js`` to your static directory, adjust the setup (see `TinyMCE Configuration <http://www.tinymce.com/wiki.php/Configuration>`_) and add the necessary javascripts to your ModelAdmin definition (see `ModelAdmin Media definitions <https://docs.djangoproject.com/en/1.4/ref/contrib/admin/#modeladmin-media-definitions>`_):
+In order to use TinyMCE, copy ``tinymce_setup.js`` to your static directory, adjust the setup (see `TinyMCE Configuration <http://www.tinymce.com/wiki.php/Configuration>`_) and add the necessary javascripts to your ModelAdmin definition (see `ModelAdmin asset definitions <https://docs.djangoproject.com/en/1.11/ref/contrib/admin/#modeladmin-asset-definitions>`_):

 .. code-block:: python